dsjellz/tag_bearer/README.md

 gem install tag_bearer
 ```

-This will create a migration for you to setup the
+This will create a migration for you to create the database table needed to house the tags.